AhmadHamze/hugo-toha-source/content/posts/AI/qdrant_chatbot/index.md

 The RAG chatbot was embedding the user's question and retrieving the most relevant answers from an embeddings file, then GPT-4o-mini was used to generate the final answer using the retrieved answers.

-In this blog, I will get rid of the embeddings file and use a vector database instead, then deploy the chatbot as an API using Docker and AWS.
+In this blog, I will get rid of the embeddings file and use a vector database instead, also, the code will be repurposed into being smaller in size in order to deploy the chatbot using Docker and AWS.

 ### Why Vector Database?